Nov. 7 in Music History: Happy Birthday, Joni Mitchell

 Today In:

-1963 - The Beatles went to Ireland to make their only two appearances ever in the country playing two shows at the Adelphi Cinema, Dublin.
+1963 - The Beatles went to Ireland to make their only appearances ever in that country, playing two shows at the Adelphi Cinema, Dublin.

-1967 - Pink Floyd appear on US TV for the first time, performing "Apples And Oranges" on American Bandstand.
+1967 - Pink Floyd appeared on U.S. television for the first time, performing "Apples And Oranges" on American Bandstand.

-1967 - Elton John, still going by his given name of Reg Dwight, and songwriting partner Bernie Taupin sign their first major publishing deal.
-Their parents are there to witness the signing, as both are still minors.
+1967 - Elton John, still going by his given name of Reg Dwight, and songwriting partner Bernie Taupin signed their first major publishing deal.
+Their parents were there to witness the signing, as both were still minors.

 1969 - The Rolling Stones opened their first U.S. concert tour in three years.
 By this time they were notorious bad boys after tales of drug busts, censorship battles and wildlife on the road, so the tour had become a full-blown media circus.